Navayuvan-SB/DSA/Linked List/notes.md

 - We can use this DS to implement stack and queue as well.
 - Linked List can also be used to implement Graphs and Trees as well.
 - It can also be used to implement hash tables.
-- Functionalities like Undo/Redo can be done using
+- Functionalities like Undo/Redo can be done using.